amosmos/themsaid.github.io/content/_blog/2016-05-06-magic-behind-laravel-valet.md

 # Serving Websites

-When we set up PHP's built in server to run on boot, we also passed Valet's server.php to act as the router to requests coming to the server, in this file all the magic happens:
+When we set up Caddy to run on boot, we also passed Valet's server.php to act as the router to requests coming to the server, in this file all the magic happens:

 **First**, Valet extracts the site name from `$_SERVER['HTTP_HOST']` so that when you hit `myAwesomeApp.dev` the site name value will be `myAwesomeApp`.